Zemdalk/zemdalk.github.io/_posts/2022-01-15-Big Potential.md

 - In other words, connecting with high-potential people dramatically increases your likelihood of high-potential outcomes.
 (22)

 - Big Potential is about gaining a competitive advantage not by limiting others' success rates, but by raising them.
 (29)

+- A *Virtuous Cycle* is an upward spiral of potential whereby with each success, you garner more resources, which, in turn, allow you to achieve greater and greater successes.